-- 1. Admission: Upon designation, the district shall immediately admit the homeless child to school, even if the child is unable to produce records normally required for enrollment, such as previous academic records, medical or immunization records (however, the district may temporarily exclude a child from attendance if there are actual symptoms of a communicable disease that poses a significant risk of transmission to others), proof of age or residency or other documentation and even if there is a dispute with the child's parents regarding school selection or enrollment.
+1. Admission: Upon designation, the district shall immediately admit the homeless child to school, even if the child is unable to produce records normally required for enrollment, such as previous academic records, medical or immunization records (however, the district may temporarily exclude a child from attendance if there are actual symptoms of a communicable disease that poses a significant risk of transmission to others), proof of age or residency or other documentation and even if there is a dispute with the child's parents regarding school selection or enrollment.
 During a dispute, the student may continue attending the school until final resolution of the dispute, including all available appeals.
 Homeless children will have the same opportunity as other children to enroll in and succeed in the district's schools.
-They will not be placed in separate schools or programs based on their status as homeless children, including barriers to enrollment and retention due to outstanding fees, fines or absences. - 2.
-Transportation: The district shall promptly provide transportation for homeless students currently attending district schools as required by applicable law, as described in the accompanying regulation.
+They will not be placed in separate schools or programs based on their status as homeless.
+The district shall eliminate barriers to identification, enrollment and retention of homeless children, including barriers to enrollment and retention due to outstanding fees, fines or absences.

+- 2. Transportation: The district shall promptly provide transportation for homeless students currently attending district schools as required by applicable law, as described in the accompanying regulation.
 In general, the district shall ensure that transportation is provided to homeless students enrolled in the district who attend a school of origin, including a publicly funded preschool administered by the district or SED, even if the student lives outside the district's boundaries.
 Transportation shall be provided for the duration of homelessness, through the remainder of the school year in which the student becomes permanently housed, and one additional year if that is the student's final year in the school. - 3.
 School Records: For homeless students attending school out of the district, the district shall, within five days of receipt of a request for records, forward a complete copy of the homeless child's records including proof of age, academic records, evaluation, immunization records and guardianship paper, if applicable.
 For homeless students attending school in the district, the district shall request the student's records (academic, medical, etc.) from the school the student last attended. - 4.
+Transfer Credit: The district will award full or partial credit to a homeless student, including a homeless unaccompanied youth, who seeks to return to the district, for coursework satisfactorily completed while attending a prior school. - 5.
 Coordination: The district shall coordinate with local social services agencies and other entities providing services to homeless children and their families for the provision of services to homeless children, and shall coordinate with other school districts on issues of prompt identification, transportation, transfer of records, and other inter-district activities.
 This shall include ensuring the provision of appropriate services to homeless students with disabilities who are eligible for services under either Section 504 or IDEA.